mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 ## Conclusion

+### Discussion / Sythetis of current Responses to challenges presented - MOVE LATER?

+- New curriculum
+- bursaries
+- CPD
+- CAS and community responses
+- tapping into the enthusiast maker culture

+**Finance models for promoting Computing in Schools**

+STEM Learning NCCE - teachcomputing.org - How did this develop?

+Reduction in grass roots responses.
+And less of a focus on directly teaching pedagogy.
+More meta in approaches.

+CAS are supported by BCS and direct help from gov?
+The grass roots resource creation .

+Raspberry Pi foundation have incorporated previously independent organisations Code Club and Coder Dojo and Raspberry Jam which mobilised volunteers to devliver a grass-roots enthusiast events.

+Financial elements in general, lack of specialist funding addressed by training CPD funding for schools.
+But the effectiveness of this  is limited in teh following ways.
+Time, enthusiasm,

+Each context

+**Research / University context**

+University partnership context.
+Service learnings.

+Examples like Scratch with MiT.
+Barefoot computing which was Kent?

+Service learning to support code clubs

+**Civil society  context**

+Charitable foundations funding provides a great deal of funding in this area.

+Scratch and MIT labs benefit from x.

+Mozilla as benefit for the teach the web.

+Corporate funding code.org.
+(Google)

 ### The problem statement of the thesis

 This section gives a further overall synthesis of the problems of the area based on Lit review that this study aims to address via the RQs.